iCliniq Logo

 • Follow the doctor’s directions and prescription label guidelines for taking Dalfampridine correctly.

-• Space and take the medications in 12 hours part in a day.
+• Take the medications 12 hours apart.

 • Dalfampridine can be taken with or without a meal.